Baptistemontan/leptos_i18n/docs/book/src/usage/04_t_macro.md

 }
 ```

-If your variable has the same name as the value, you can pass it directly:
+If your variable has the same name as the placeholder, you can pass it directly:

 ```rust,ignore
 use crate::i18n::*;